superduper-io/superduper/README.md

 ---

-### ***📣 On May 1st we will release v0.2 including proper versioning of the docs (the docs are currently outdated).
+### ***📣 On May 1st we will release v0.2.
 Find all major updates and fixes [here in the Changelog](https://github.com/SuperDuperDB/superduperdb/blob/main/CHANGELOG.md)!***

 ---

 ## What is SuperDuperDB? 🔮

 SuperDuperDB is a Python framework for integrating AI models, APIs, and vector search engines **directly with your existing databases**, including hosting of your own models, streaming inference and scalable model training/fine-tuning.

-Build, deploy and manage any AI application without the need for complex pipelines, infrastructure as well as specialized vector databases, and moving our data there, by integrating AI at your data's source:
+Build, deploy and manage any AI application without the need for complex pipelines, infrastructure as well as specialized vector databases, and migrating data, by integrating AI at your data's source:
 - Generative AI, LLMs, RAG, vector search
 - Standard machine learning use-cases (classification, segmentation, regression, forecasting recommendation etc.)
 - Custom AI use-cases involving specialized models